 - Clean your dentures religiously.

 Although your teeth are artificial, they can still gather plaque which needs cleaning each time you remove them.
-Plaque is a translucent film made up of bacteria that coats your teeth, causing decay.
+Plaque is a translucent film of bacteria that coats your teeth, causing decay.

 If you do not clean your dentures, you can experience bad breath, fungal infections of the mouth, and gum disease.